Swimming at the 1988 Summer Olympics – Men's 100 metre breaststroke

 The men's 100 metre breaststroke event at the 1988 Summer Olympics took place between 18–19 September at the Jamsil Indoor Swimming Pool in Seoul, South Korea.

+The winning margin was 0.01 seconds which as of 2023 remains the only time this event for men has been won at the Olympics by less than a tenth of a second.

 Records

 Prior to this competition, the existing world and Olympic records were as follows.

 Results

 Heats

 Rule: The eight fastest swimmers advance to final A (Q), while the next eight to final B (q).